 Welcome to the website for the decommissioning project at Shieldalloy Metallurgical Corporation (SMC)’s Newfield, NJ facility.
 SMC is conducting remedial activities to address low-level radioactive materials contained within SMC’s Newfield facility.

 SMC is committed to implementing the safest and most environmentally responsible remedial actions to achieve decommission of the facility.
 SMC’s plan to decommission and remediate the facility has been approved by the New Jersey Department of Environmental Protection.

-We will post documents relating to the decommissioning, updates on the status of the project, and other information that we hope will assist interested parties in understanding the scope of the project, the approach being used, and its progress.
+We will post updates on this website regarding the status of the project, current activities on the site, and other information that we hope will assist neighboring property owners and other interested parties in understanding the project and its scope, nature, and progress.

 SMC’s Newfield site is located primarily in Newfield, Gloucester County, New Jersey, with a small portion of the southwest corner of the site located in the City of Vineland, Cumberland County, New Jersey.
 Franklin Township surrounds the Newfield Borough boundary in Gloucester County.